Hello, how can we help you?

 Financial members of other Bushwalking NSW clubs are welcome to join a walk as a visitor, please contact us first.

-Trial membership is $5.
+Trial membership is $5 (three walks maximum).
 Full membership has an annual subscription fee of $35.

-Coffs Hikers don’t charge for joining a particular walk or activity, that is covered by your membership fees.
-However, you will need to pay your share of any National Parks fees, car-pooling camping or food costs.
+Coffs Hikers don’t charge for joining a particular walk or activity.
+Our leaders are generous volunteers.
+However, you will need to pay your share of any National Parks fees, car-pooling, camping or food costs.

 Our easy walks are suitable for beginners, while are hard walks are for fit and experienced bushwalkers only.